 At lower temperatures, there may be little-to-no visible vapor, but that doesn't mean it's not working.
 Higher temperatures tend to produce more visible vapor and bigger clouds.

 And that's it!
-Keep taking hits until you feel like you've had enough, or until the hits become too weak or you start tasting a bad toasted flavor.
+Keep taking hits from the vape mouthpiece until you feel like you've had enough, or until the hits become too weak or you start tasting a bad toasted flavor.

-Some vaporizers have different instructions so be sure to pay attention to the manual for your specific vape.
-But in general, the above is a good guide to what to expect when using most of the vaporizers out there.
+Some dry herb vapes have different instructions so be sure to pay attention to the manual for your specific weed vaporizer.
+But in general, the above is a good guide to what to expect when using most of the vapes out there.

 Which is the Best Dry Herb Vape for Beginners?